top of page

 minuteman statue

 It is the key date in the series, with the lowest mintage figure of only 34,200.
-This coin also has a significantly low survival rate in Uncirculated Mint State condition, AND it was the only year the New Orleans Mint produced the coin.
+This coin has a significantly low survival rate in Uncirculated Mint State condition AND it was the only year the New Orleans Mint produced the coin.

-In 1909 the New Orleans Mint closed its doors forever, making this a precious coin to own.
+In addition, in 1909 the New Orleans Mint closed its doors forever, making this precious coin a last year of issue and a treasure to own.
 Specimens of this coin, even in certified XF condition (Extremely Fine), are valued at around $10,000.

 To say this coin is valuable and highly desirable among investors and collectors worldwide is an absolute understatement.

-1914-S (San Francisco) Many numismatists argue this coin should be considered the key date of the $5 Indian Head Half Eagle series.
+1914-S (San Francisco) Many rare coin numismatists argue this coin should be considered the key date of the $5 Indian Head half eagle series.
 Even though it has a higher mintage than the 1909-O, with 263,000 coins produced, it experienced heavy circulation, hoarding, and melting.

-Population reports show certified coins graded above MS-63 are scarce, with a low survival rate in mid to higher Mint State conditions.
-There is only one example that is certified and graded Gem MS-65.
+Population reports show certified coins graded above MS-63 are scarce, with a low survival rate in mid to higher Uncirculated Mint State condition.
+There is only one example that is authenticated, certified, and graded Gem MS-65.

-The 1929 issue was struck at the main Mint in Philadelphia with a mintage of 662,000, but very few coins were released into circulation.
+The 1929 issue was struck at the main Mint in Philadelphia with a mintage of 662,000, but the mintage output is deceiving as very few coins were released into circulation.

 SAN FRANCISCO MINT SET & THE 1909-O